 Please read carefully to determine which type of request you would like to submit then click on the link to start the request process.
-Please be aware, depending on the request, you may need to fill out more than one request form.
-All requests are formally reviewed by the BU ADC Executive Committee.
+Please be aware, that depending on the request, you may need to fill out more than one request form.
+All requests are formally reviewed by the BU ADRC Executive Committee.

 If you start the online form but do not have time to complete it or you need to gather more information, please use the “save and continue” button at the bottom of each page until you get to the last page of the form.
 There you will have an option to save the request until it is complete.
-Once the request is complete please use the Submit Button to send the request to our Executive Committee for review.
+Once the request is complete please use the Submit button to send the request to our Executive Committee for review.

 Clinical Data Request

 Clinical data requests include demographic, diagnostic, and other risk factor data on HOPE participants.
 More limited data is available on Registry participants.
 Please submit a Clinical research data Request Form to access existing clinical research data.